Tubbz-alt/betsapi-gitbook/docs/pricing.md

 ### Everything API

-It can access all the APIs. and it includes **Standalone Server**
+It can access all the APIs. and it includes **Volume 1** package

-### Standalone Server
+### Volume Packages

+By default all apis are limited with 3600 requests per hour. you can buy **Volume Packages** to increases the hourly rate limitation.

-It does not provide any API call, it only increases the hourly rate limitation.
-If you need more than 199,999 requests per hour, please [contact us](https://betsapi.com/contactus).
+**It does not provide any API acess.**

 ### Trial